Welcome to Matrix Education

 In IRT, a correct answer on a harder question is worth more than a correct mark on an easier question.
 This means that any two students who get the same raw mark might well get very different scaled marks!

 The difference will depend on the questions each student got right or wrong.
-The student that got fewer of the harder questions wrong scores higher.
+The student who got fewer of the harder questions wrong scores higher.

 Each question needs to be ranked by difficulty.
 To do this, you need to test a wide range of students on a question and see what proportion of students get it right or wrong.

-This data is used to develop a statistical model that correlates the student ability to test performance.
+This data is used to develop a statistical model that correlates the student’s ability to test performance.

 To quote our affiliates at UCAT Masterclass: